Central Assembly of God: History

 Central Assembly of God started in 1949 under the leadership of Rev. Howard M. Barfoot.
 The original name of the church was Westside Assembly, and the small congregation worshipped in the Teamster’s Union Hall on North Third Avenue.
 It was there that the church was organized and joined in affiliation with the Northwest District Council of the Assemblies of God (Now known as the Northwest Ministry Network)

-Rev. Leland V. Gross assumed the pastorate in May of 1965 and during his tenure Central Assembly engaged in several major building projects, including the addition of a 16,000 square foot educational wing.
-The church began to purchase houses on the east side of the building and was eventually able to level the houses to add additional parking spaces.
+Rev. Leland V. Gross assumed the pastorate in May of 1965, and during his tenure, Central Assembly engaged in several major building projects, including the addition of a 16,000 square foot educational wing.
+The church began to purchase houses on the east side of the building and was eventually able to remove the houses to add additional parking spaces.

 We are thankful for many years of great vision and leadership and for everyone who has called Central Assembly home.
 It is the faithful volunteers that have made Central Assembly what it is today.
 We honor the past but look forward to an even greater future as we continue to hear from God and invest in what He is doing in the Yakima Valley and around the world.